tochilinak/tsa/docs/modes/custom-checkers/inter-contract-communication-checker.md

 ---
 layout: default
 title: Checking states of multiple contracts after inter-contract communication
-parent: Custom checkers
+parent: Checking mode
 nav_order: 3
 ---

 # Checking states of multiple contracts after inter-contract communication

-Many smart-contracts interact with each other and after processing these messages changing their states.
+This guide will walk you through implementing and running a custom checker to verify that a `transfer` operation decreases the sender's balance and increases the receiver's balance by the same value.

-So, it is important to verify that states are changed as expected after executing transactions.
+---

-## Contracts
+## Step 1: Write the Contract

-Let's consider a smart-contract that emulates a very simple wallet with two operations:
+The contract emulates a simple wallet with two operations:
-- `transfer` – transfer money from one wallet to another, decreases the wallet's balance.
+- `transfer` – decreases the sender's balance and sends a message to the receiver.
-- `receive` – receive money from another wallet, increases the target's balance.
+- `receive` – increases the receiver's balance upon receiving a message.

-One could implement such a contract in the following way (sources are available [wallet.fc](https://github.com/espritoxyz/tsa/blob/74502fe3ba28c0b405dc8fe0904d466fe353a61c/tsa-safety-properties-examples/src/test/resources/examples/step3/wallet.fc)):
+Copy the following code into your editor and save it as `wallet.fc`:

 ```c
 int load_balance() inline method_id(-42) {